US STOCKS-Tech stocks rebound as investors assess tax bill details

 “Expect the next two or three days for the market to behave irrationally.
 A lot of changes are being made to the tax bill and it obviously impacts various sectors in different ways.”

-Shares of Twenty-First Century Fox climbed about 2 percent after a report that Walt Disney was in the lead to acquire much of Fox’s media empire, though rival suitor Comcast remained in contention.
+Shares of Twenty-First Century Fox climbed to a life-high after a report that Walt Disney was in the lead to acquire much of Fox’s media empire, though rival suitor Comcast remained in contention.

 McDonald’s rose 1.75 percent, providing the biggest boost to the Dow, after Jefferies upgraded the stock with a “buy” rating.